the-expanse/SideQuestWiki/FAQ.md

 ## [SideQuest's Supported Devices](https://github.com/the-expanse/SideQuest/wiki/Supported-Devices)

-## See the [OFFICIAL SideQuest Support Desk](https://sdq.st/support) for support or check the below links for in depth tips, tricks, fixes, Connection issue solutions and help.
+## See the [OFFICIAL SideQuest Support Desk](https://sdq.st/support) for support and to leave tickets for manual assistance or check the below links for in depth tips, tricks, fixes, Connection issue solutions and help.

 ----